keiryan/oceanah/README.md

-🚧 Under construction and (hopefully) coming soon.
+🚧 Total rebuild coming soon.

 A landing page for a fake company called "Oceanah".